 - Considering the issues/topics – what has to be proved?

-- Analysing the type, source, weight, reliability and credibility of evidence in a statement
+- Analysing the source, weight, reliability and credibility of the evidence in a statement

-- Analysing the structure, content and style of a report or a statement
+- Analysing the structure, content and style of a statement or a statement

-- Practical exercises and critiquing of statements using best practice objective competency criteria
+- Practical exercises and critiquing of statements to demonstrate best practice

-- Evaluating the strengths and weaknesses in the evidence
+- Considering the formalities and requirements in the Criminal Procedure Rules.